 - Pictures or videos that you’ve posted on your social media accounts

-6. What are the elements necessary to include in a DMCA takedown notice?
+What are the Elements Necessary to Include in a DMCA Takedown Notice?

-There are certain DMCA takedown notice requirements you need to make sure you include.
+There are certain DMCA takedown notice requirements you need to make sure you include in your notice.
 If you fail to include the necessary elements, the service provider may refuse to remove the material.
 Below is a list of the elements you need to include:

 - Signature: This seems obvious, but you’d be surprised.
 The signature in the DMCA takedown notice should be from the owner of the copyright or the person authorized to act on behalf of the owner.
 This could be the owner’s DMCA agent, which we discuss further below.
 It doesn’t matter if the signature is physical or electronic, but it should state below the signature whether it is from the copyright owner or the agent of the owner.